 The Mission Stays the Same is a Mass Effect/Warhammer 40,000 crossover written by Broken Trident.
 It can be found here.
-Unfortunately, the author has stated she feels she has burned out as a writer, and passed writing duties off to a new writer, Regina Dea, as of Chapter 21.
+The original author has stated he feels he has burned out as a writer, and passed writing duties off to a new writer, Regina Dea, beginning with Chapter 21.

 This fanfic provides examples of:

 - Absolute Xenophobe: One of the biggest sources of conflict is Gallardi's training and conditioning clashing with the Citadel's open policy towards aliens of all kinds.
 He begins to grow out of it around Chapter 18, but he has a crisis of faith following the team's departure from Illium.
 Justified in-story, as Gallardi points out just how horrific the aliens of the 41st Millennium are, and how the aliens of Mass Effect are much more friendly as less likely to eat you.

 - Armor Is Useless: Used and averted when it comes to the barriers, unless it comes up against the lasgun or power sword.
 Played straight with Gallardi's armor which, despite being made of armaplas or ceramite, gets shredded by a ME shotgun blast.

 - Artificial Limbs: Gallardi has three.
 He lost them during a mission on Cadia, when he was overwhelmed and tortured by daemonettes.

 - Awesome, but Impractical: Gallardi's plasma pistol can vaporize most heavy resistance the team encounters.
 Unfortunately, he only has three shots left (and there's the whole explode-upon-overheating thing, but that hasn't been an issue as of late).
 This is averted later on.
 Thanks to placing some trust in Mordin, Gallardi gets the rounds analyzed, so the Normandy can produce more ammo.